Biden’s ‘unconfirmables’ land plum administration jobs after derailing

 “The work performed by the Center and Ms. Klein for their various clients almost certainly means that Ms. Klein is prohibited from participating in any deliberation, decision or action pertaining to a substantial number of states, absent specific waivers from the Department of the Interior’s Ethics Office,” said the lawsuit.

-Rob Schilling, the group’s executive director, accused Interior of stonewalling by classifying the request as “complex” and refusing to waive fees, as the department had done for the organization in the past, and to treat the non-profit group as a “commercial requester.”
+Rob Schilling, the group’s executive director, accused the Interior Department of stonewalling by classifying the request as “complex” and refusing to waive fees, as the department had done for the organization in the past, and to treat the nonprofit group as a “commercial requester.”

-He noted that the Interior press release announcing her senior counselor role made no mention of her position at the State Impact Center, where she served as deputy director after joining the center at its founding in 2017.
+He noted that the Interior Department’s press release announcing her senior counselor role made no mention of her position at the State Impact Center.
+She served as deputy director after joining the center at its founding in 2017.

-The Interior Department declined to comment on the complaint involving Ms. Klein, who had worked for the department under Presidents Bill Clinton and Barack Obama.
+The Interior Department declined to comment on the complaint involving Ms. Klein, who worked for the department under Presidents Clinton and Obama.

-She was originally one of five women named in January to serve as deputy cabinet secretaries.
+She was originally one of five women named in January to serve as deputy Cabinet secretaries.
 But her nomination was “never formally submitted to the United States Senate, and she will not be nominated to this position,” a White House spokesperson told E&E News in March.

-Replacing her as the intended nominee is Tommy Beaudreau, who served as Interior chief of staff in the Obama administration.
+Replacing her as the intended nominee is Tommy Beaudreau, who served as Interior Department chief of staff in the Obama administration.

-Interior chief of staff Jennifer Van der Heide announced Ms. Klein’s hiring along with four others in an April 12 press release, saying, “I have full confidence in their ability to carry out Interior’s mission.”
+Current Chief of Staff Jennifer Van der Heide announced Ms. Klein’s hiring and four others in an April 12 press release.
+“I have full confidence in their ability to carry out Interior’s mission,” she said.

-Democratic National Committee chairman Jaime Harrison tweeted his congratulations to Ms. Tanden, saying, “When one door closes, others open!”
+Democratic National Committee Chairman Jaime Harrison tweeted his congratulations to Ms. Tanden.
+“When one door closes, others open,” he said.

 He also gave a wink to the tweet controversy that helped upend her nomination.
-Her jabs included calling Senate Majority Leader Mitch McConnell “Voldemort” and Sen. Susan Collins, Maine Republican, “the worst,” and comparing Sen. Ted Cruz, Texas Republican, to a vampire.
+Her jabs included calling Senate Majority Leader Mitch McConnell, Kentucky Republican, “Voldemort,” and Sen. Susan M. Collins, Maine Republican, “the worst.”
+She compared Sen. Ted Cruz, Texas Republican, to a vampire.

-Said Mr. Harrison: “She will do a fantastic job and don’t worry about the tweets to Cruz & Co Neera … I gotcha!”
+Said Mr. Harrison: “She will do a fantastic job and don’t worry about the tweets to Cruz & Co Neera. … I gotcha!”

 Sign up for Daily Newsletters